Explore This Program

 8:00 am to 1:00 pm

-The Pharmacy Technician Program of Robertson College Calgary has been awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a two-year term from January 1, 2020, to December 31, 2021.
+The Pharmacy Technician Program of Robertson College Calgary has been awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs from January 1, 2020, to June 30, 2022.

 Pharmacy Technicians find employment in hospital, community, retail, medical clinic and long term care pharmacy practice settings.